 Up Down Offset Lattice

 This funky design can be done with any vertical post fence.
 Simply alter the lengths to make every other post longer than the ones surrounding it.
 This has little practical functionality, but will make your fence unique and set it apart from the boring straight-topped fences.
+This is an example of how one small, simple change can make a big difference in your overall landscape design!

 The crossed hash design of checkered fences is great for gardens and interior fences.
 They provide little in terms of privacy or wind protection, but they are great to hang things off of — especially pots and plants!
+This is a great starter point for spicing up your outdoor space with hanging plants, objects, or whatever you can think of.

 Wood Bush Fusion